- America’s community newspapers need a leader and advocate--a trusted, respected voice with a passion for the news and

 Who can join NNA?

 Newspapers (non-daily and daily), college, online, nonprofit, church and neighborhood newspapers with 25 percent local news content are eligible for NNA membership.
-Both free and paid circulation publications are eligible for NNA membership, and dues are calculated upon a combination of free and paid circulation.
+Both free and paid circulation publications are eligible for NNA membership, and dues are calculated using a combination of free and paid circulation.

 Suppliers to the newspaper industry, students, journalism professors and retired publishers/owners are also eligible for membership.
 For further information on these membership opportunities, check the membership section of this website, call the NNA at 217-241-1400, or e-mail email@example.com.

 A member-eligible newspaper:

 - Is published and distributed to the general public at least monthly

-- Can be free or paid circulation newspapers
+- Can be free or paid circulation newspaper

-- Must contain a minimum of 25 percent local news content as averaged on an annual basis, and include staff-produced local news content
+- Must contain a minimum of 25 percent local news content as averaged on an annual basis, and must include staff-produced local news content

 - Must not serve primarily as a platform to promote the interest and/or opinions of a special interest group, individual or cause